 550+ participantsLaunchPad gets bigger and better every year.
 More applicants, more media attention, bigger prizes.
 What started small has become Maine’s premier showcase for small businesses and the state’s entrepreneurial economy.
-The 2018 LaunchPad season promises to be the most dynamic yet.

 100+ cities and townsThe Maine economy is truly that: “Maine’s economy.”
 Maine’s biggest cities and smallest communities are well represented, proving that the entrepreneurial spirit is alive and well, all over our state.

 25+ industriesFrom fashion to fish, and from green energy to gourmet candy, LaunchPad competitors represent a wide range of business types across a huge spectrum of industries.
 All that matters is that you have a business, or even a well-thought-out business idea, that’s worthy of immediate and impactful support.

 North Spore, a returning finalist from 2017, produces specialty mushrooms, mushroom products and mushroom spawn, changing the way the world interacts with mushrooms through innovation and education.
 North Spore rose to the top by explaining how it could double production capacity and greatly increase efficiency with an autoclave and autobagger, two machines they'll purchase with the $50,000 grant.